• Buy @ Amazon

 Cystic Fibrosis Patients Turn to Experimental Phage Therapy (Published 2019)

 Phages have not been approved by the Food and Drug Administration, but there is growing interest in the treatment for cystic fibrosis.
-Mallory Smith was diagnosed with cystic fibrosis, a genetic disease affecting the lungs and digestive system, at age 3.

 Genetically Modified Viruses Help Save A Patient With A ‘Superbug’ Infection